• TSX-V

 The Slide Zone

 One of the more intriguing examples of mineralization on the property can be found at the Slide Zone.
-Located approximately 1 km to the northeast of the A Zone, the Slide Zone occurs within Chuchi Lake Succession volcanic rocks and is characterized by a large area of boulders derived from a steeply dipping fault scarp.
-Select grab samples from the area in 2007 returned the following values:
+Located approximately 1 km to the northeast of the A Zone, the Slide Zone occurs within Chuchi Lake Succession volcanic rocks and is characterized by a wide variety of mineralizatoin styles.

 17,700 ppm Cu, 948 ppb Au, 16.4 ppm Ag; Sample 96568